ComposableFi/composable/docs/docs/products/centauri-overview.md

 _Trustless IBC transfer protocol_

-Centauri is a decentralized transfer protocol that will facilitate trustless cross-ecosystem communication among various blockchains, including Polkadot, Kusama, Ethereum, NEAR, and Cosmos, using the IBC Protocol.
+Centauri is an extension of the IBC protocol that will facilitate trustless cross-ecosystem communication among various blockchains, including Polkadot, Kusama, Ethereum, NEAR, and Cosmos.

 :::tip Centauri Is Live